JonmarCorpuz/knowledgeDump/GCP/Networking/Cloud VPC/Private Connection Methods.md

 * Allows users to use Google APIs and services without the need for external IP addresses
 * Enabled on the subnet level (If this isn't enabled for a subnet then VMs with internal IP addresses can only send traffic within the VPC network)
+* You must create DNS records for **private.googleapis.com** or the **restricted.googleapis.com** domain names that you're using
+* A VM instance must be configured with  /96 IPv6 address range if it wants to connect to Google APIs and services

 <br>